-- encouraging better quality enamel to form that is more resistant to acid attack
+- encouraging better quality enamel to form that's more resistant to acid attack

 - reducing plaque bacteria’s ability to produce acid, which is the cause of tooth decay

-The West Midlands has the biggest water fluoridation scheme in the UK, which serves 84% of the local population.
-There are also smaller schemes in operation in other parts of the country, including the North East (about 35% of the local population), the East Midlands (around 14%), Eastern England (around 5.5%), the North West (around 4%) and Yorkshire and Humber (2.6%).
+The West Midlands has the biggest water fluoridation scheme in the UK, which serves over three-quarters of the local population.
+There are also smaller schemes in operation in other parts of the country, including the North East, the East Midlands, Eastern England, the North West and Yorkshire and Humber.

-Your local water supplier should be able to tell you whether fluoride is being added to your water supply.
+Your local water supplier should be able to tell you how much fluoride is present in your water supply and whether fluoride is being added.

 Dentists recommend that children and adults should brush their teeth using toothpaste that contains fluoride.
-For those who are particularly prone to tooth decay, mouthwash, gels and tablets containing higher concentrations of fluoride are also available.
+For those who are particularly prone to tooth decay, mouthwash, gels, tablets or toothpastes containing higher concentrations of fluoride are also available.
 Ask your dentist for advice before using these treatments.

 Fluoride varnish is another treatment that can be used to help protect against tooth decay.
-The varnish contains high levels of fluoride and is painted onto the surface of both baby and adult teeth, usually every six months.
+The varnish contains high levels of fluoride and is painted onto the surface of both baby and adult teeth.
 It works by strengthening the tooth enamel, making it more resistant to decay.

 Read more about fluoride varnish and how to look after your child’s teeth.